AmethystJs/AmethystJs/README.md

 **Q:** Is it compatible with vanilla scripting api?
 ```
-Yes, AmethystJs is compatible with the vanilla
+Yes, AmethystJs is compatible with the
-Scripting API, in fact the idea of ​​AmethystJs
+vanilla Scripting API, in fact the idea of AmethystJs is that you can migrate an
-is that you can migrate an advanced project over time
+advanced project over time
 ```